The Alternating Stock Size Problem and the Gasoline Puzzle

-A general framework for these types of problems is called scheduling with non-renewable resources.
-Here, {\em non-renewable} means not abundantly available, but rather replenished according to some rules, such as periodically and in pre-determined increments (as in the gasoline problem), or in specified increments that can be scheduled by the user (as in the alternating stock size problem), or at some arbitrary fixed timepoints.
-Examples for scheduling problems in this framework are described by Briskorn et al., by Gy\"orgyi and Kis, and by Morsy and Pesch~\cite{briskorn2010complexity, gyorgyi2014approximation, gyorgyi2015approximability, morsy2015approximation}.
-While the admissibility of a schedule is affected by the availability of a resource (e.g. whether or not there is sufficient inventory), minimizing the inventory is not a main objective in these papers.
+A general framework for these types of problems is called scheduling with nonrenewable resources.
+Here, {\em nonrenewable} means not abundantly available, but rather replenished according to some rules, such as periodically and in predetermined increments (as in the gasoline problem), or in specified increments that can be scheduled by the user (as in the alternating stock size problem), or at some arbitrary fixed timepoints.
+Examples for scheduling problems in this framework are described by Briskorn et al.~\cite{briskorn2010complexity}, by Gy\"orgyi and Kis~\cite{gyorgyi2014approximation, gyorgyi2015approximability}, and by Morsy and Pesch~\cite{morsy2015approximation}.
+Although the admissibility of a schedule is affected by the availability of a resource (e.g. whether or not there is sufficient inventory), minimizing the inventory is not a main objective in these works.

 For example, suppose we are given a set of jobs to be scheduled on a single machine.
-Each job consumes some resource, and is only allowed to be scheduled at a timepoint if there is sufficient resource available for that job at this timepoint.
+Each job consumes some resource and is only allowed to be scheduled at a timepoint if there is a sufficient supply available for that job at this timepoint.
 Jobs may have different resource requirements.
 Periodically, at timepoints and in increments known in advance, the resource will be replenished.
 The goal is to minimize the completion time.
-If at some timepoint, there is insufficient inventory for any job to be scheduled, then no job can be run, leading to gaps in the schedule and ultimately a later completion time.
+If at some timepoint there is insufficient inventory for any job to be scheduled, then no job can be run, leading to gaps in the schedule and ultimately a later completion time.
 This problem of minimizing the completion time is polynomial time solvable (sort the jobs according to resource requirement), but an optimal schedule may contain idle times.